RokoVarano/math-magicians/README.md

 - how to use states and props to pass information between components
 - how to handle onClick events
 - how to use hooks and function components
+- how to use Router to create links in React that change the URL
 ## Authors

 👤 **Rodrigo Ibaceta**